Eddie Jordan: Business interests and entrepreneurship

 Jordan had also been on Citi Private Bank's advisory board.

-He had business interests that included Ready Room (South Africa), Tosca, Valeo Foods, Jarvis Hotels, Debrett's, Zwift, Apex, Coople (Recruitment) and Docplanner, Spring Studios, George & Dragon (a PR and Marketing agency) and Ceiba (a healthcare tech company).
+Jordan had business interests that included Ready Room (South Africa), Tosca, Valeo Foods, Jarvis Hotels, Debrett's, Zwift, Apex, Coople (Recruitment) and Docplanner, Spring Studios, George & Dragon (a PR and Marketing agency) and Ceiba (a healthcare tech company).
 In the past, he also had his own vodka brand 'Vodka V10' and the energy drink brand 'EJ-10' and Bulgarian property company Madara Capital, that developed Karadere beach.
 He was an advisor to Aspinall Capital Partners.

 As of 2024, Jordan was an advisor and investor in Northern Ireland-based private equity firm Strangford Capital.

 In October 2024, Jordan was reported to be part of a consortium including ex-South Africa rugby player Bobby Skinstad and former New Zealand All Black Andrew Mehrtens looking to purchase former Premiership Rugby club London Irish.
 The consortium is backed by private equity group Strangford Capital.
 London Irish were looking for new ownership having been forced out of business as a result of an unpaid tax bill.
 The stated intention of the takeover was to emulate the success of the City Football Group for rugby with the consortium also in talks to purchase ProD2 club AS Béziers Hérault forming a network of interconnected clubs.
 In February 2025, the consortium completed the takeover of London Irish and stated their intention to return the club to either the Premiership or United Rugby Championship by 2026.

 Jordan published an autobiography, An Independent Man, in May 2007.

 Personal life and death

 Jordan married Marie McCarthy, an Irish former basketball player, in 1979 and had four children.
 They had homes in Cape Town, South Kensington, London and Monaco.

 In December 2024, Jordan announced that he had been diagnosed with an aggressive form of prostate and bladder cancer earlier in the year.
-He died, aged 76 at his home in Cape Town on 20 March 2025.
+He died aged 76 at his home in Cape Town on 20 March 2025.